jakeepia/30-Scenarios-with-SQL/README.md

 select * from Production.WorkOrder
   </pre>

+**Problem Statement:**
-_Problem Statement: -- 1.
-Find records for Products with ProductID = 995
+1. Find records for Products with ProductID = 995
--- 2. Find records for Products with ProductID = 995 that has more than 500 orders
+2. Find records for Products with ProductID = 995 that has more than 500 orders
--- 3. Find records for Products with ProductID = 995 that has more than 500 orders and received before May 3, 2013_
+3. Find records for Products with ProductID = 995 that has more than 500 orders and received before May 3, 2013

 <pre>
 select * from Production.WorkOrder